JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 A variable is value that is defined by the programmer and given a name to refer back to later.

-Essentially you're telling the compiler: "Hey here's this thing I want to talk about, whenever I use this word, I'm specifically refering to this instance of this thing"
+Essentially you're telling the compiler: "Hey here's this thing I want to talk about, whenever I use this word, I'm specifically referring to this instance of this thing"

 It's a pretty broad definition, so might not be clear at first.
 To be more specific, it's a way for us to map a point and size in memory to a name, so we can describe what we want to do with it more easily.